How to Succeed in a Virtual Interview

 The best place to have an interview in your home is in a quiet location with few distractions.
 Choose a room that is clean and professional-looking so the interviewer can focus their attention on you and not what's around you.
 If you don’t have a dedicated office space, you can also use a bedroom or guest bedroom, your kitchen table, or even cleared-out closet space.
 Try to place your computer on a table or desk instead of your lap or a couch.

 Tell people who you're sharing space with about the area you’ll be using for your interview, the time of your interview, and that you and your quiet space will be off-limits during that time.
-Respectfully explain that during this time, it's best that the house stays quiet with limited distractions.
+Respectfully explain that during this time, the house should stay quiet with limited distractions.
 If possible, you might also place pets in a designated room during critical working hours.

 5. Use professional body language